 In these times of uncertainty, especially during the COVID-19 pandemic, it is important to evaluate your wishes if there comes a time when you are unable to speak for yourself.
-Your healthcare team at Welia Health wants to provide you the best care possible based on your wishes and wants.
+Your healthcare team at Welia Health wants to provide you with the best care possible based on your wishes and wants.

 Welia Health recommends using Honoring Choices documents for a healthcare directive.
 These documents are recognized in both Minnesota and Wisconsin.
 If you already have a healthcare directive, now is an excellent time to make sure you review it.
 If you have any changes, they need to be initialized and dated.